 The RAAB survey was initiated by the PNG National Prevention of Blindness Committee and implemented with the support of PNG Eye Care and Brien Holden Vision Institute.
 It was supported under a research grant from The Fred Hollows Foundation.

 PNG Eye Care is the first Papua New Guinean NGO to devote itself to building eye health capacity within PNG.
-The significant achievements made in eye health since 2008 are due to its ongoing partnership with Brien Holden Institute and strong support from the Australian Government’s starting with the Avoidable Blindness Initiative in 2010-2013 and continuing with other initiatives to the present day.
+The significant achievements made in eye health since 2008 are due to its ongoing partnership with Brien Holden Institute and strong support from the Australian Government’s starting with the Avoidable Blindness Initiative in 2010-2013 and continuing to the present day with other initiatives from the Department of Foreign Affairs and Trade (DFAT) such as the Australian NGO Cooperation Program (ANCP).

 A full summary of this survey is provided in the report: Rapid Assessment of Avoidable Blindness and Diabetic Retinopathy Report: Papua New Guinea 2017.
-To obtain a copy please contact us here.
+The report can be viewed here.

 1. Lee L, D’Esposito F, Garap J, et al. Rapid assessment of avoidable blindness in Papua New Guinea: a nationwide survey Br J Ophthalmol Epub ahead of print: doi:10.1136/bjophthalmol-2017-311802